The Pros and Cons of Building or Buying Embedded Analytics

 Building analytics seems simple at first but is more complicated than many think.
 Building the V1/minimum-viable-product version of your analytics might not be a huge challenge, but the ongoing maintenance that will be required is an important aspect to consider when making the decision to build instead of to buy.

-Building in-house might be the first instinct of engineering and R&D teams that think they’ll just use a charting library and slap something together fairly simply.
 While building in-house gives you complete control over features and integration, it can quickly escalate into a long backlog of requested features, performance issues, and heavy demands on an entire development team to keep up with growing needs.
+Also consider how the actual analysis and insights are written.
+It is likely that developers will need to be roped in every time a product manager wants to roll out a new metric to measure, or an analyst wants to prototype small changes to reporting.

 This requires ongoing investments of time and budget from R&D — a budget that is likely to get exorbitantly high as data, users, and overall analytics needs increase.